 Verse 23 - "But I see another law in my members, warring against the law of my mind, and bringing me into captivity to the law of sin which is in my members."
 Paul is giving greater more in-depth description of the believer's fight against indwelling sin, as he goes here.
 Here he says that there are two definite laws at work in the life of the believer, and that these two laws oppose each other, and they war against each other in the heart of the true Christian.
 They are called, "the law of sin in his members", and "the law of his mind".
 We can see here that there is a progressive outworking of these two laws in the words and actions of the true Christian.
-The Christian, who is delighting the in the law of sin puts forth motions to attempt to lead him into sin in his words and deeds; the things which he does with his physical body which are termed, "his members", here.
+The Christian, who is delighting in the law of God in the inward man, in His heart and His mind, also finds that this law of sin puts forth motions to attempt to lead him into sin in his words and deeds; the things which he does with his physical body which are termed, "his members", here.
 These motions of sin which begin in his heart, are going to be opposed, resisted, and eventually put to death by the Christian in the process of repentance and progressive sanctification, by the power of the Holy Spirit.
 (Romans 8: 13) But there is still, at points, a great struggle that is regularly taking place in the true Christian to obey God; to speak and do good things and to bear good fruit for God.
 Galatians 5: 17 - "For the flesh lusts against the Spirit, and the Spirit against the flesh; and these are contrary to one another, so that you do not do the things that you wish."
 The phrase, "the things that you wish", relates to the motions of indwelling remaining corruption in our hearts, that tempt us to say and to do things that are contrary to God's holy law.
 And these dishonor Him, and they hurt other people.